drds1/Sentiment_NLP/README.md

 # Sentiment Analysis: Tweets

 These notebooks perform sentiment analysis on a series of tweets pertaining either to various disasters worldwide or mundane day-to-day benign tweets.
-The goal is to train a model to tell them apart.
+The goal is to use Natural Language Processing to build a classifier model to tell them apart.
 The notebooks below trial 2 approaches:

 1) [Naive Bayes Classifier](https://github.com/dstarkey23/disaster_nlp/blob/master/tweet_nbc.ipynb)
 The Naive Bayes classifier consider occurence counts of words within each class and multiplies occurence probabilities of each word together assuming words are independent of one-another.
 This 'bag-of-words' assumption is modified slightly using the 'term frequency' and 'inverse document frequency' transformations to down-weight overly common words (e.g. 'the' and 'and'), and to normalise word counts for input samples of different word lengths.